jeetsukumaran/DendroPy/doc/source/glossary.rst

         which the edge extends to link *to* the other node, termed the :term:`head node`.
         The tail node is the :term:`parent node` of the :term:`head node`,  and the :term:`head node` is the :term:`child node` of the tail node.
+        The edge is said to be an outgoing node with respect to the tail node.

     tree
         An `arborescence